EmiLoKiJu/Wallet_Watcher/README.md

 ### Prerequisites

 In order to run this project you need:
-- A working computer.
+- Ruby 3.0.1 or above
-- Connection to internet.
+- Ruby on rails 7.0.8 or above

 ### Setup